 The whole park is now a UNESCO World Heritage Site, because the natural beauty of the Yorkshire countryside and the ruins of the abbey have been blended with the landscaped gardens to create a “harmonious whole”.
 It is also a recognition that the grounds influenced later garden design across the whole of England.

 The crescent shaped pools of the water gardens are surrounded by the remains of temples and statues.
-Restoration work was taking place when we visited: a notice board informed us that a lot of “detective work” was being done, to find out what the gardens were really like in the 18th century.
+Restoration work was taking place when I visited: a notice board informed me that a lot of “detective work” was being done, to find out what the gardens were really like in the 18th century.

-On to the mediaeval deer park, where the deer were keeping a low profile as this was the breeding season.
+On to the medieval deer park, where the deer were keeping a low profile as this was the breeding season.
 Beyond is the High Gothic Victorian St Mary’s Church and the Jacobean Fountains Hall, which are both part of the UNESCO inscription.
-We spent some time inside the church, where we amused ourselves by searching for carved and painted animals.
+I spent some time inside the church, where I amused myself by searching for carved and painted animals.

-Finally, we took a long last look at the gardens and the abbey in the distance before heading off home.
+Finally, I took a long last look at the gardens and the abbey in the distance before heading off home.

 Fountains Abbey: A Few Practicalities

-- Fountains Abbey is around 4 miles from Ripon in North Yorkshire.
+- Fountains Abbey is in the Yorkshire Dales National Park, around 4 miles from Ripon in North Yorkshire.

 - Buses run regularly from Ripon between April and October, and there is a large car park if you prefer to drive.
 For the energetic, there is footpath access from Ripon.